-One of the challenges of writing, at least for me, is how to divide my time, my attention and my energy.
+One of the challenges of writing, at least for me, is how to divide my time, my attention, and my energy.
 Holding down a job as an elementary school teacher (and finding it difficult to imagine ever giving up this job), my time spent writing is limited.
-Oftentimes, several aspects to my writing career pull at me from opposite directions, and as a result, I can end up feeling guilty and frustrated over some neglected element of my work.
+Oftentimes, several aspects of my writing career pull me from opposite directions, and as a result, I can end up feeling guilty and frustrated over some neglected element of my work.

 Take this past week for example.